-- under intellectual property rights (other than patent trademark) Licensable bv Contributor, to use. reproduce. modify, display, perform, sublicense and distribute the Modifications created by such Contributor thereof) portions either on an unmodified basis. with other Modifications. as Covered Code and/or as part of a Larger Work; and - (b) under Patent Claims infringed by the making, using, or selling of Modifications made bv that Contributor either alone and/or in combination with its Contributor Version (or portions of combination), to make, use, sell, offer for sale, have made, and/or otherwise dispose of: 1) Modifications made by that Contributor (or portions thereof); and 2) the combination of Modifications made by that Contributor with Contributor itsVersion (or portions of such combination). - (c) the licenses granted in Sections 2.2(a) and 2.2(b) are effective on the date Contributor first makes Commercial Use of the Covered
+- (a)under intellectual property patent rights (other than trademark) Licensable bv Contributor, to use, reproduce, modify, display, perform, sublicense and distribute the Modifications created by such Contributor (or portions thereof) either on an unmodified basis, with other Modifications, as Covered Code and/or as part of a Larger Work; and - (b) under Patent Claims infringed by the making, using, or selling of Modifications made bv Contributor either alone and/or in combination with its Contributor Version (or portions of combination), to make, use, sell, offer for sale, have made, and/or otherwise dispose of: 1) Modifications made by Contributor (or portions thereof); and 2) the combination of Modifications made that by Contributor with its Contributor Version (or portions of such combination). - (c) the licenses granted in Sections 2.2(a) and 2.2(b) are effective on the date Contributor first makes Commercial Use of the Covered Code.

-Code.

-(d) Notwithstanding Section 2.2(b) above, no patent license is granted: 1) for any code that Contributor has from deleted the Contributor Version; 2) separate from the Contributor Version; 3) infringements caused by: i) third party modifications of Contributor Version or ii) the combination of made Modifications bv that Contributor with other software (except as part of the Contributor Version) or other devices; or 4) under Patent Claims infringed by Covered Code in the absence of Modifications made by that Contributor.
+(d) Notwithstanding Section 2.2(b) above, no patent license is granted: 1) for any code that Contributor has deleted from the Contributor Version; separate from the Contributor Version; 3) for infringements caused by: i) third party modifications of Contributor Version or ii) combination of Modifications made by that Contributor with other (except as part of the software Contributor Version) or other devices; or 4) under Patent Claims infringed by Covered Code in the absence of Modifications made by Contributor.